Reviews You Can Rely On

 Our Verdict

 The Ortovox Ortler 3L is a streamlined, stretchy and comfortable hardshell jacket that excels in drier snow climates.
 The proprietary Dermizax fabric enables four-way mobility, making this jacket a dream for dynamic movement.
 Many features come together to create maximum breathability, making this jacket a top choice for high-output activities.
 On the flip side, we wouldn't reach for this jacket first in a downpour or rainy, maritime locales.
 The soft fabric wasn't the most waterproof of our test — but, it was among the most malleable and breathable.
-Consider how it stacks up to the other options in our article on the best women's hardshell jacket.
+Consider how it stacks up to the other options in our review of women's hardshell jacket.

 REASONS TO BUY